aptise/lua-resty-peter_sslers/README.md

 ### examples/ssl_certhandler-lookup.lua

-This is very simple, it merely specfies a cache, duration, and prime_version
+This is very simple, it merely specfies a cache, duration, and redis_strategy

 invoked within nginx...